 - Private nonprofit entities such as community-based or faith-based organizations, food banks, or other emergency feeding organizations.

-New eligibility criteria: An eligible entity that received a Process and Technology Improvement Grant award last fiscal year (FY 2019) is ineligible to apply this fiscal year (FY 2020).
+An eligible entity that received a Process and Technology Improvement Grant award last fiscal year (FY 2020) is ineligible to apply this fiscal year (FY 2021).
 This only applies to the lead entity on the award (i.e., the recipient whose name appears in block 9 of the awarded project’s FNS-529) and not to partner organizations or government agencies on a particular project.

 Funding and Duration